The Dive Otter

 Consistency in Learning

-Sticking with a local dive shop for your certification allows you to build a relationship with the instructors and staff.
+Sticking with a local dive shop or your private instructor for your certification allows you to build a relationship with the instructors and staff.
 This can be beneficial for continuous learning and future dive opportunities.

 Course Pace and Scheduling